 This is about the lightest prism scope on the market at only 6 ounces and perfect for just about any platform from .22 too high powered deer rifles.
 For low light, it can be adjusted to be very faint and with 11 brightness settings, it can get intense enough to easily see in full sunlight.
 The dot is 2 moa which is a perfect blend for accuracy and speed.
 This is a quick sight that is very easy to sight through with its shorter length.

 All Bushnell scope use an aircraft aluminum tube that is hard coat anodized for increased durability.
-They are sealed to keep out water and fog, making them a great choice for hunters and popular on shotguns for turkey hunting and rarely for duck hunting.
+They are sealed to keep out water and fog, making them a great choice for hunters and perfect red dot on shotguns for turkey hunting and rarely for duck hunting.

 Hunting isn’t all this can do.
 It is designed to work on the AR-15 but can accept risers and other mounts making appropriate for AK 47 rifles or just about anything else.
 Battery life is shorter but still over 1000 hours of use.
 It isn’t likely that you will run this down any time soon and even less likely that you will ever need to use the full warranty to replace it.